 Novus has built successful and effective partnerships that work to the benefit of offenders and ex-offenders.

-Working with the likes of the Ministry of Justice, Youth Justice Board, National Offender Management Service and a wide range of visionary charities and high-profile organisations, we strive to raise offenders’ aspirations.
+Working with the likes of the Ministry of Justice, Youth Justice Board, Her Majesty’s Prison and Probation Service and a wide range of visionary charities and high-profile organisations, we strive to raise offenders’ aspirations.

 Our custody partners provide specialist strategic input into the delivery of our provision as well as industry-recognised programmes within custody and supporting individuals after release.

 Novus and our youth custody partners provide a network that supports young people back into purposeful activity, while our community partnerships with charities and organisations play a vital part in extending our services beyond the prison walls.

 We are a strategic partner of MTCnovo, a new venture between the third, public and private sector, which has been established to provide rehabilitation and offender management services across London and Thames Valley.